It’s been quite a first half-year on the job for Adam Meister, the finance chief at data integration software firm Talend.

 While it’s almost impossible to calculate the impact of all variables on a stock’s price, as of Monday, May 28, the shares had recovered some of the lost ground, trading around $48.

-Meister’s predecessor in the CFO seat, Thomas Tuchscherer (who left the company in April 2018 and signed on last August to run finance at cloud-based data warehousing firm Snowflake Computing), was anything but a fan of the new revenue recognition standard.
+Meister’s predecessor in the CFO seat, Thomas Tuchscherer (who left the company in April 2018 and signed on last August to run finance at Snowflake, a cloud-based data warehousing firm Snowflake), was anything but a fan of the new revenue recognition standard.

 He told CFO a few months before the standard took effect, “We sell a subscription to customers, and we don’t sell the software license separately from the support and maintenance.
 It’s one package that includes everything.
 That’s how customers perceive the value of what they’re buying, and that’s how they actually buy it.
 So having to carve out elements of our subscription revenue … is not very rational or logical.”